He sang to millions on YouTube. He died on the streets of Edmonton | CBC News

 Searching for Arlo

-His family flew to Edmonton and put up 150 missing posters, offering a $1,000 reward and even hired a private investigator to find Jesse's dog.
-They drove alleys and walked street after street, searching for a black and tan Doberman Rottweiler.
+His family flew to Edmonton and put up 150 missing posters, offering a $1,000 reward and even hiring a private investigator to find Jesse's dog.
+They drove through alleys and walked along street after street, searching for a black and tan Rottweiler Doberman mix.

-"She is a connection to Jesse, but it's more than that," said Michelle on CBC Edmonton's Radio Active.
+"She is a connection to Jesse, but it's more than that," Michelle said in an interview on CBC Edmonton's Radio Active.

 "She deserves a good home where she can live out her days and be comfortable."

 Weeks went by and there was little news.
-Michelle began to think Arlo was gone.
+Michelle began to think Arlo was gone for good.

-After careful internet sleuthing, Jesse's family was eventually able to track down the beloved dog.
-The person who had the dog, who lives outside Edmonton, had no idea Arlo was missing.
+But after some careful internet sleuthing, Jesse's family was eventually able to track down the beloved dog.
+The person who had the dog, who lives outside Edmonton, had no idea Arlo belonged to someone else.

 Soon, Arlo will fly home and live with Michelle.